-- 2. In the Host Name field, enter the name of the client computer. - 3.
-In the IP Address field, enter the IP address of the DNS server client used to assist in resolving domain names. - 4.
-Click Apply/Save to commit your changes.
+Field Name Description Hostname Enter the hostname of the client computer.
+Interface Enter the IP address of the DNS server client uses to assist in resolving domain names.

 DSL

 On this page, you can configure settings for the DSL interface.